Elyasirankhah/Sentiment-Driven-Media-Player-with-EEG-Simulation/README.md

 # Sentiment-Driven-Media-Player-with-EEG-Simulation
 "SentimentDrivenMediaPlayer" is a versatile research tool designed as part of a study exploring the intersection of user interaction, sentiment analysis, and EEG data visualization.
+This Python-based application simulates an EEG headband's response to user interactions with a media player interface.
+Users can like, dislike, or leave comments on videos, and the program analyzes these actions to predict sentiment.
+It then visualizes simulated EEG frequency bands corresponding to the deduced emotional state.
+The aim is to reveal areas of emotional expression through user feedback, offering insights into the emotional impacts of multimedia content.
+This tool is ideal for researchers in neuroinformatics, human-computer interaction, and emotional analysis.

+In order to run the main code, first run the NN & Sentiment models, once get the modles in pkl format, go ahead with the Sentiment-Driven-Media-Player-with-EEG-Simulation code.